CraigMarkwardt/emontx3-continuous/README.md

     the mains voltage such as incandescent bulbs; and reactive power is 90 degrees out-of-phase with mains voltage (typically AC motors, compressors and fans).
+  * Allows to disable one ore more current transformer inputs.
   * Reports total cumulative active and reactive energy usage.
 This is cumulative and builds up over time, just like a utility meter.
   * Reports the AC mains voltage, mains frequency to three digits of